-- 9.40 Newcastle International Airport is an important economic driver for investment and jobs in the North East, including Northumberland, and an international gateway for business and tourism, as well as freight.
-Part of the northern side of the operational area of the Airport is within Northumberland and the Development Plan has long protected around 25 hectares within the County partly developed and partly still open land for airport uses.
-This will be taken forward in this Local Plan. - 9.41 Improving links to Newcastle Airport and strategic connectivity supports the Airport, economic growth and UK competitiveness, whilst multimodal connections support businesses and customers.
+9.42 Newcastle International Airport is an important economic driver for investment and jobs in the North East, including Northumberland, and an international gateway for business and tourism, as well as freight.
+Part of the northern side of the operational area of the Airport is within Northumberland and the Development Plan has long protected around 25 hectares within the County - partly developed and partly still open land - for airport uses.
+This will be taken forward in this Local Plan.

+- 9.43 Improving links to Newcastle Airport and strategic connectivity supports the Airport, economic growth and UK competitiveness, whilst multimodal connections support businesses and customers.
 Primary road access to the Airport is via the A696 which is the responsibility of Highways England.
-Previous assessment work undertaken in relation to the Airport's current access from the A696 has identified fragility in the junction's ability to accommodate growth at the Airport in addition to other competing demands, some of which are over and above sites allocated within this Plan.
-In order to safeguard the capacity of the junction, any development not allocated within this Plan seeking planning permission will need to demonstrate that they do not adversely impact upon the growth aspirations of the Airport in respect to capacity at the A696 access roundabout and to the satisfaction of Highways England. - 9.42 The continued protection of the land around the northern site of the Airport is in line with the options for airport development identified in the Airport Master Plan and the Newcastle Gateshead Local Plan.
+The capacity of the A696 roundabout which provides access to the Airport has been tested, taking into account planned levels of growth in the Northumberland Local Plan (including the nearby employment land allocations), planned growth in the Newcastle upon Tyne Local Plan, and the growth aspirations of the airport.
+The assessment identifies that there is more than sufficient capacity to accommodate this growth.
+However, in order to safeguard the capacity of the junction, planning applications on the allocated employment sites will require the submission of a transport assessment to ensure that traffic generated from specific proposals, can be accommodated, and any development not allocated within this Plan seeking planning permission which may increase traffic flows in this location, will need to demonstrate that they do not adversely impact upon the growth aspirations of the Airport, in respect to capacity at the A696 access roundabout, and to the satisfaction of Highways England. - 9.44 The continued protection of the land around the northern site of the Airport is in line with the options for airport development identified in the Airport Master Plan and the Newcastle Gateshead Local Plan.